Work and reversibility in quantum thermodynamics: Conclusion

 \section{Conclusion}

-We have shown that the amount of work drawn from a process is directly linked to the reversibility of the process.
-Specifically, we see that there are some regimes where if the amount of work drawn is small, then there exists a recovery operation that approximately restores the system to its initial state at no work cost at all.
-It is interesting to note that our result also makes a statement about the standard second law whenever $\rho_S$ can be transformed to $\sigma_S$.
-When $\Delta$ is small, then the transformation $\rho_S$ to $\sigma_S$ can be reversed very well by the map $\mathcal{R}_{\rho\rightarrow \sigma}$.
+We have shown how the amount of entropy produced along a thermal process that takes $\rho_S$ to $\sigma_S$ is directly linked to the reversibility of the process.
+Specifically, we see that if this quantity is small, then there exists a recovery operation that approximately restores the system to its initial state at no work cost at all.
+For thermal operations, this map is another operation in the same set and can be taken to be $\mathcal{R}_{\sigma \rightarrow \rho}$.

-Our main result applies to all regimes where the standard free energy is relevant, and it is a very interesting open question to extend our result to regimes in which we require the full set of second laws~\cite{2ndlaws}.
+Our main result applies to the decrease of standard free energy, and it is a very interesting open question to extend our result to regimes in which we require the full set of second laws~\cite{2ndlaws}.
 What makes this question challenging is that~\eqref{eq:diffRewrite} does not carry over to the regime of $D_{\alpha}$ for $\alpha \neq 1$, and indeed recent work~\cite{SBW14} suggests that other quantities naturally generalize the \emph{difference} of relative entropies---and this generalization does not always result in the difference of $\alpha$-R{\'e}nyi relative entropies.
 It hence forms a more fundamental challenge to understand whether the difference of such $\alpha$-relative entropies, or the quantities suggested in~\cite{SBW14} should be our starting point.
 However, the quantities in~\cite{SBW14} would require a proof of a new set of second laws.

 We have applied our analysis to the case of investing work, which in the regime where only the standard free energy is relevant can be characterized fully by how much work can be \emph{gained} by the inverse process.
 This relation to the inverse process is not true in the nano-regime where all the refined second laws of~\cite{2ndlaws} become relevant.
 Nevertheless, we have shown that the reversal operation of said inverse process can indeed be used to understand the amount of work that needs to be invested, adding another piece to the growing puzzle that is quantum thermodynamics.